By Sammi Cohen

+Kids love getting presents, sure — but there is something about a celebration that adults can enjoy, too.
+A recent survey showed that 71% of participants love celebrating their birthday, at any age.
 If you’re looking for affordable ways to celebrate the season with your family, there are a number of events you’ll want to put on the calendar now.
 There’s Holiday Laser at the Strasenburgh Planetarium, which features holiday favorites with dancing laser lights, running now through January 5 (there’s also a sensory-friendly performance on December 7).
 The George Eastman Museum is also putting on a Holiday Homecoming Event on December 12, which features live music, cookies and punch, family activities, and festive displays, along with a visit from Santa.
 The museum’s Sweet Creations Gingerbread Display will also continue through December 15, so families can take advantage of both options with museum admission.
+Just remember to adhere to the recommended practice of brushing your teeth twice a day if you indulge in any of the sweet treats at these Eastman events.
 You could also take the family to Christmas with Santa at Springdale Farm (which includes breakfast!) in Spencerport on November 30, December 7, or December 14 or go to Garden Factory’s Holiday Family Fun event on Saturdays and Sundays through December 22.
 The event includes rides, games, crafts, Santa appearances, and a petting zoo.
 The Rochester Public Market will host Holidays at the Market on December 1, 8, 15, and 19, which will include holiday carriage rides, cookie decorating, and (you guessed it) appearances by Santa.

 Remember to be extremely careful while driving this winter, as well.
 In a single year in Texas, there was one person injured every two minutes and four seconds, according to the Texas Department of Transportation.
 But in upstate New York, where heavy snowfall is a factor, it’s far more dangerous to be on the roads.
 So drive safe!